sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-29-trie-pattern.md

 2. Not pruning DFS when trie path is null
 3. Hardcoding character set assumptions unintentionally
 4. High memory usage without cleanup in large dictionaries

 ---

+## Memory Optimization Note

+For sparse dictionaries, `Map<Character, TrieNode>` children can reduce memory versus fixed `TrieNode[26]`.
+Trade-off: more overhead per access.

+Choose based on character set size and dictionary scale.

+---

+## Debug Checklist

+1. verify `isWord` is set only at full-word end
+2. print traversed chars during failed search
+3. for wildcard search, ensure all children are explored on `.`
+4. in board DFS problems, confirm visited rollback and trie-pruning both happen

+Most trie bugs come from word-end handling or missing prune conditions.

+---